40843245/CSharp/built-in package/System/Type/tutorial guide/CH27 -- get specific event by name of specific class.md

 ```
 In TestMethod31 method call
 ///* ------------------ Example 1 ------------------ *///
-There is no such event in Example.Generics.Repository.GenericRepository`1[[Example.Bean.Person, Example, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]] type
+There is no such public event in Example.Generics.Repository.GenericRepository`1[[Example.Bean.Person, Example, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]] type

 ///* ------------------ Example 2 ------------------ *///
-There is no such event in Example.Generics.Repository.IGenericRepository`1[[Example.Bean.Person, Example, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]] type
+There is no such public event in Example.Generics.Repository.IGenericRepository`1[[Example.Bean.Person, Example, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null]] type

 ///* ------------------ Example 3 ------------------ *///
-There is CalculateEvent event in Example.Helpers.Numbers.StatisticsHandler type
+There is CalculateEvent public event in Example.Helpers.Numbers.StatisticsHandler type

+///* ------------------ Example 4 ------------------ *///
+There is goodMorningEvent public event in Example.Helpers.Events.GreetingEvent type

+///* ------------------ Example 5 ------------------ *///
+There is no such public event in Example.Helpers.Events.GreetingEvent type

+///* ------------------ Example 6 ------------------ *///
+There is no such non-public event in Example.Helpers.Events.GreetingEvent type

+///* ------------------ Example 7 ------------------ *///
+There is no such non-public event in Example.Helpers.Events.GreetingEvent type

+///* ------------------ Example 8 ------------------ *///
+There is no such non-public event in Example.Helpers.Events.GreetingEvent type

 ```